symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``null``

 Sets the content shown during the loading of the fragment or when JavaScript is disabled.
 This can be either a template name or the content itself.
-It becomes the service container parameter named ``fragment.renderer.hinclude.global_template``.

 .. seealso::